Inca Trail 2D/1N

 Trekking Poles: If you would like to rent trekking poles, the cost is $10 USD for a pair.

 Vistadome Train: Our price includes 2 train tickets in the Expedition train from Cusco to Kilometer 104 and from Aguas Calientes to Cusco.
-However, if you would like to upgrade to the Vistadome train the price is an additional $50 USD per person.
+However, if you would like to upgrade to the Vistadome train the price is an additional $50 USD per person one way (for round trip Vistadome tickets it is an additional $100 USD per person).

 Additional Information: For more information on rules and regulations of Machu Picchu, please see our Rules and Regulations page here.
 To see information on cancellations and other policies, please see our Cancellations page here.